zddnet/LTZ1000-Hysteresis-Drift-Datas/README.md

-# Supplementary Data for: Software-Based Thermal Hysteresis Elimination and Drift Compensation for an Oven-Controlled Voltage Reference
+# Supplementary Data for: Software-Based Thermal Hysteresis Elimination and Temperature Drift Compensation for an Oven-Controlled Precision Voltage Reference

 **Authors:** Dunding Zuo